farsonic/srx_ssl_proxy/README.md

 ### SSL Proxy functional on SRX platforms - Quick Start

 #### Operational mode commands
+Pull down the latest list of trusted certificate authorities from haxx.se and load into the SRX.
+Part of the functionality below will populate the root CA's into the SRX configuration.
+If you re-run this you will need to delete the trusted CA's and re-run this process
 ```
 file copy https://curl.haxx.se/ca/cacert.pem /var/tmp/
 request security pki generate-key-pair certificate-id ssl-fp-certificate size 2048 type rsa